leshkoapps/mediafire-objectivec-sdk/README.md

 ![MediaFire](http://www.mediafire.com/images/brand-assets/mf-logo.png)
 # MediaFire's Objective-C SDK

-Leverage the MediaFire Platform to connect with millions of MediaFire users around the world and add powerful features to your Objective-C app.
+Leverage the MediaFire Platform to connect with millions of MediaFire users around the world and add powerful features to your iOS or Mac OSX app.

 Full documentation available here: [MediaFire Developers](http://www.mediafire.com/developers/sdks_and_tools/) (Coming Soon)

-See the steps below on how to quickly add MediaFire SDK to your project.
-There is also a simple demo app for example usage.

 ## Adding to your project